TheTerabit/Books-web-api/README.md

   Endpoint url: /api/rating

-Those endpoints are almost done and going to be finished at 100% in the next few days
+Those endpoints work fine, but there are two things missing: 404 error and descending order in rating.
+It is going to be finished at 100% in the next few days.